Zoey-free/china-internet-access-guide/README.md

 # china-internet-access-guide
 A practical guide to using the internet in China, covering VPN issues, alternative solutions, and real user tips.

+## 🌍 Real Experience: Internet Access in China

+This guide is based on real travel experience and common issues people face when trying to access the internet in China.

 # China Internet Access Guide (2026)

 If you're planning to travel to China, one of the most important things to prepare in advance is your internet access.